Lynet101/Albot/README.md

 ### Custom Discord Bot for AAU CCT 24-27 line with integrated moodle and O365 support

 - - - - -
+# ALL OF THIS SHIT NEEDS SOME SERIOUS REFACTORING
+## and potentially complete rewritting in rust

 ## Commands